wlg1/wlg1.github.io/index.md

 Analogous Neural Circuit Experiments aim to find analogous patterns in neural network activations based on inputs with varying similarities.
 Why study Analogous Neural Circuit Experiments?
 These studies enhance Neural Network Interpretability by connecting model predictions to patterns the model uses to make its predictions.
 This has significant applications, which include:
 <ul>
 <li><b>Improving Trust in AI:</b> When AI makes important decisions, such as in medical treatment or financial investments, knowing why the AI made those predictions is crucial to ensuring that it is not using faulty reasoning to make its predictions. </li>
-<li><b>Improving Debugging of Black Boxes:</b> By uncovering the black box that obscures how neural networks make decisions, practitioners will have more control over debugging neural networks to do what they want. </li>
+<li><b>Improving Model Debugging:</b> By uncovering the black box that obscures how neural networks make decisions, practitioners will have more control over debugging neural networks to do what they want. </li>
 <li><b>Improving Transfer Learning:</b> By understanding which parts of a neural network perform what function, practitioners will be able to dissect neural networks to retrieve the part they need, and apply transfer learning to fine tune that part to suit their own, specific goals.</li>
 </ul>